Authority

 Procedure for hiring rooms

 Any organisation or individual may make a request to hire any part of Friends House normally available for lettings.
-New clients will normally be asked to provide details of their aims and policies so that an assessment can be made to verify that the organisation, topic and speakers accord with the principles set out above.
+New clients will normally be asked to provide details of their aims and policies so that we can assess the nature of the event and its impact.
 New clients will normally receive a response within one working week.

 Details of the booking procedure are set out in the Friends House Terms and Conditions of Booking.